aPaLaSkoS/AtRAG/README.md

 uv sync
 ```

+5. Create your [Groq](https://groq.com/groqcloud/) and/or [OpenAI](https://platform.openai.com) API keys and store them in the `.env` file in the root directory of the repository.

-5. Since this is a Python Notebook (and not a Python script), you will need to have have installed something like the following:
+6. Since this is a Python Notebook (and not a Python script), you will need to have have installed something like the following:

    *  [Jupyter](https://jupyter.org/)